 Diversity groups or networks are important.
 These will have experiential information that can be effectively applied to the governance and maintenance of a wide range of organisational mechanisms.

-The reciprocal nature of diversity networks, serve as a conduit for learning and the development of practice, and continued learning around diversity and inclusion.
+The reciprocal nature of diversity networks, serves as a conduit for learning and the development of practice and continued learning around diversity and inclusion.

 Read more about the organisational benefits of diversity networks.

 Evaluation and innovation

 By innovating and constantly evaluating D&I training, understanding and learning will begin to bear fruit within the organisation.
 In isolation, training will be of little value.

 Proper evaluation of D&I training will help to embed diversity and strengthen business outcomes.